matuteiglesias/journal/content/Dev/2024-07-12_Enhanced_Proxy_Management_and_Integration_in_Torna.md

 ### Session Goal
-The session aimed to improve the proxy management system and integrate it into both a Tornado web application and a Google search [[automation]] script.
+The session aimed to improve the proxy management system and integrate it into both a Tornado web application and a Google search automation script.

 ### Key Activities
-- Developed a [[Python]] script for batch processing and rate limiting in Google search [[automation]], ensuring data integrity by saving results into separate [[CSV]] files.
+- Developed a [[Python]] script for batch processing and rate limiting in Google search automation, ensuring data integrity by saving results into separate [[CSV]] files.
 - Installed and configured Scylla for proxy management, including troubleshooting and log analysis to ensure proper proxy population and performance.
 - Created and integrated a proxy list endpoint in a Tornado application, utilizing Peewee for database interaction and Tornado's asynchronous capabilities for efficient proxy management.
 - Integrated proxies into a Google search script to enhance web scraping capabilities while managing rate limits and avoiding blocks.